elixir-cloud-aai/cookiecutter-python/README.md

 > **Note**: If you're using just `cookiecutter`, manually remove
 > `update-template` job from `update.yaml` github action workflow file as
 > `cookiecutter` doesn't support autosync like Cruft.

-### Extra dependencies

-Some checks and configuration might require additional dependencies.
-While we try to keep the template as minimal as possible and have a fallback option to use the default configuration, we recommend installing the following:

-- Requests: `pip install requests`

 ## Configurations